 Cryptocrystalline (crystals too small to be seen even by a microscope) varieties are also used as semi-precious stones and for ornamental purposes.
 These varieties are divided more by character than by color.

-The primary varieties of
+The primary varieties of chalcedony are as follows:

 Quartz is not the only mineral composed of SiO2.
 There are no less than eight other known structures that are composed of SiO2.
 These other substances and quartz are polymorphs of silicon dioxide and belong to an informal group called the Quartz Group or Silica Group.
 All members of this group, except quartz, are uncommon to extemely rare on the surface of the earth and are stable only under high temperatures and high pressures or both.
 These minerals have their own unique structures although they share the same chemistry, hence the term polymorph, which means many forms.